PeterBaltov/ikbr-algo-trading/PHASE6_SUMMARY.md

 ## 🏆 **Conclusion**

-**Phase 6 successfully delivers a comprehensive suite of production-ready trading strategies** that leverage the complete ThetaGang framework infrastructure.
+**Phase 6 successfully delivers a comprehensive suite of production-ready trading strategies** that leverage the complete moneytrailz framework infrastructure.
 The implementation provides:

 1. **🎯 17 Diverse Strategies** across options, stocks, and hybrid approaches
 2. **🏭 Industrial-Strength Factory** for dynamic strategy management